-Extractables and leachables testing to quantify and assess risks associated with leachable impurities from pharmaceutical container closure systems (CCS), process equipment or medical device packaging
+Extractables and leachables to quantify risks associated with leachable impurities from container closure systems for packaging human drugs and biologics, process equipment or medical device packaging

-Extractables and leachables testing is critical to the identification and quantification of potentially harmful leachable impurities which could migrate from pharmaceutical container closure systems to contaminate a pharmaceutical product and so pose a risk to a patient's health and cause significant quality issues.
+Extractables and leachables testing is critical for identifying and quantifying potentially harmful leachables that could migrate from pharmaceutical container closure systems, contaminateing pharmaceutical product and pose a risk to patient health, whilst causing significant quality issues.

-Regulatory agency expectations are continually evolving with ever more stringent requirements for the evaluation of drug product packaging associated with each new product.
-Our scientists conduct E&L analysis studies in accordance with regional guidance and nationally/internationally recognized standards including Good Manufacturing Practice (GMP), Product Quality Research Institute - PQRI extractables and leachables guidelines, United States Pharmacopeia (USP) requirements (e.g. USP extractable and leachable USP chapters <665>, <1665>, <1663>, <1664>, and <1664.1>), European Medicines Agency (extractables and leachables EMA guidance), US Food and Drug Administration, FDA extractables and leachables guidance, the BioPhorum/ BPOG Guidance, and ISO 10993-18 extractables and leachables guidelines (Part 18)
+Regulatory agency expectations for extractables and leachables testing are continually evolving, with increasingly stringent requirements for the evaluation of drug product packaging associated with each new product.
+Our scientists conduct E&L analysis studies in accordance with regional guidance and nationally/internationally recognized standards, including Good Manufacturing Practice (GMP), Product Quality Research Institute (PQRI) extractables and leachables guidelines, United States Pharmacopeia (USP) requirements (e.g., USP chapters <665>, <1665>, <1663>, <1664>, and <1664.1>), European Medicines Agency (EMA) guidance, US Food and Drug Administration (FDA) guidance, BioPhorum/BPOG guidance, and ISO 10993-18 extractables and leachables guidelines (Part 18).

 As an initial step, we aim to gather all information about your packaging system in order to build a robust picture of potential sources of leachables.
 The combination of our experience in method development for a controlled extractables study, coupled with our vast knowledge of leachable compounds and guidelines, means that we can anticipate and identify potential sources of risk associated with leachable impurities through strategic screening studies.